 1. Choose your camera wisely

 It’s not necessary to have the most high-end camera to achieve good film photos.
-If you’re looking for a way to start shooting with minimal commitment, check out disposable or reloadable cameras.
+If you’re looking for a way to start shooting with minimal commitment, choose disposable or reloadable cameras.

 2. Picking out film